Proactive academia (3): My advice for senior academics

 That brings me to my second point.
 One of my Middlesex colleagues, Praveen Kujal, said to me: if you have made it to professor at 50, you should spend your time supporting others in their careers and serving the academic community.
 That is almost exactly what I did eight years ago.

-At 49, having been professor for 7 years and involved in university management positions for nearly ten, I made a conscious choice to sacrifice reputation and salary to move to a non-elite university (Middlesex University).
+At 49, having been professor for seven years and involved in university management positions for nearly ten, I made a conscious choice to sacrifice reputation and salary to move to a non-elite university (Middlesex University).
 This meant I could make a real contribution by helping academics who hadn’t benefitted from the relative smooth career path that I have had.

 Now, please don’t think I am a saint, I am not; I am happier in my job than I have ever been.
 Personally, I see focusing the last 10-15 years of your career in areas where you can make a real difference for others as crucial to staying motivated.
 It is all to easy to become very cynical.